MehmetCantemir/Author-Recognition/README.md

 The project includes steps such as data analysis, feature extraction, model development, and evaluation of results.
 The development process was carried out in the Google Colab environment, a cloud-based Jupyter Notebook platform that enables interactive work in data science and machine learning projects.
 The Python programming language was used throughout the project.
 For text representation, TF-IDF, was applied.
-For classification, various models were trained and compared using algorithm such as Random Forest.
+For classification, various models were trained and compared using algorithm such as MLP(Multi Layer Perceptron).

 <h3> Dataset </h3>
 The dataset used in the scope of the project was accessed through the integration of Google Drive with the Google Colab environment.